RobbeDGreef/carbon-ir/README.md

 And to run tests you will also need python 3

-To build `carbon-ir`, in the main directory run `./build.sh`.
+To build the `carbon-ir` compiler, in the main directory run `./build.sh`.

+To build the `libcarbon-ir.a` static library, in the main directory run `./buildlib.sh`

 ## Running the tests
 To run carbon's tests you will first need to build carbon-ir.